 How common is pigmented villonodular synovitis?

-Pigmented villonodular synovitis is rare, affecting two in a million people.
+Pigmented villonodular synovitis is rare, affecting approximately two in a million people.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please